Ericsson/codechecker/docs/web/user_guide.md

                         tag labels can also be used separated by a colon (:)
                         character: "run_name:tag_name".
 A run name containing
                         a literal colon (:) must be escaped: "run\:name".
+  --print-steps         Print the steps the analyzers took in finding the
+                        reported defect.
   -o {plaintext,rows,table,csv,json,html,gerrit,codeclimate} [{plaintext,rows,table,csv,json,html,gerrit,codeclimate} ...], --output {plaintext,rows,table,csv,json,html,gerrit,codeclimate} [{plaintext,rows,table,csv,json,html,gerrit,codeclimate} ...]
                         The output format(s) to use in showing the data.
                         - html: multiple html files will be generated in the